 “And I’m so tired, I’m oh oh oh oh oh so tired”

 Burn out is bad for everyone.
 If you don’t align your contract (and its price) with the service you deliver the SP will try to do (much) more with less.
-This will exhaust your workforce.
+This will exhaust your workforce and adversely affect their wellbeing.
 Everyone can work long days occasionally, but day in day out is not a recipe for healthy living.